inkling/Subliminal/README.md

 2. `cd` into the directory: `cd Subliminal`.
 3. If you haven't already, setup Subliminal: `rake install`.
 4. Open the Example project: `open Example/SubliminalTest.xcodeproj`.
+5. Switch to the "Integration Tests" scheme.
+> You may also see a scheme called "Subliminal Integration tests"--make sure you choose "Integration Tests."
-5. Using the `Integration Tests` scheme, choose Product > Profile (⌘+I).
+6. Choose Product > Profile (⌘+I).
-6. Under the User Templates, choose Subliminal.
+7. Under the User Templates, choose Subliminal.

 Installing Subliminal
 ---------------------